evgeny-gridasov/bfadmin/README.md

 ### BFADMIN

 BFADMIN is a Web-based administration tool to control a game server.
-It may be used to change configuration settings, startup and shutdown server processes.
+It may be used to change configuration settings, select maps for rotation, startup and shutdown server processes.

 Games supported by BFADMIN: